 Considering quitting fast fashion?
 Read our guide about 11 tips to quit fast fashion

-They are all very informative and will allow you to get a deeper understanding of how fast fashion actually is affecting the earth and people producing.
-All the stories and facts are important reading, and I will guarantee you will feel more enlightened after reading some of these sustainable fashion books.
+They are all very informative and will allow you to get a deeper understanding of how fast fashion actually is affecting the earth and the people within the industry.
+All the stories and facts are important reading, and I guarantee you will feel more enlightened after reading some of these sustainable fashion books.

 10 must-read sustainable fashion books